Snowflake-Labs/snowflake-maven-gradle-plugins/README.md

 </plugin>
 ```

-#### Dependency reuse
-When uploading to stage, the plugin will structure dependency artifacts like a local `.m2` cache,
-with directories following an artifact's organization name and version.

-By default, build artifacts will overwrite upon each publish
-but existing dependencies files will not be uploaded again unless the version changes.

 ### Configuring for CI Pipelines

 Auth can be read directly from the environment of your CI pipeline, instead of from a properties file.